ylow/turicreate/userguide/supervised-learning/classifier.md

                                          'user_review_count',
                                          'business_review_count'])

-# Generate predictions (class/probabilities etc.), contained in an SFrame.
+# Generate predictions (class/probabilities etc.), contained in an XFrame.
 predictions = model.classify(test_data)

 # Evaluate the model, with the results stored in a dictionary